Aliases for ANAPC7 Gene

 GeneCards Summary for ANAPC7 Gene

 ANAPC7 (Anaphase Promoting Complex Subunit 7) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence (REACTOME) and Activation of cAMP-Dependent PKA.
+Among its related pathways are Cell cycle_Spindle assembly and chromosome separation and Signal transduction_PKA signaling.
 Gene Ontology (GO) annotations related to this gene include protein phosphatase binding.
 An important paralog of this gene is CDC27.